syjn99/leanSpec/docs/client/validator.md

 ## Overview

-Validators participate in consensus by proposing blocks and voting.
+Validators participate in consensus by proposing blocks and producing attestations.
 This document describes what honest validators do.

 ## Validator Assignment